JuxtMaplee/MacciE14781/README.md

 🌿 Hey there!
-I’m Maccie or call me Müller.
+I’m Maple or call me JuxtMaplee

 I’m an intermediate coder wandering through the worlds of Java, Python, and a sprinkle of C++.
 Right now, I’m especially pouring more time into learning Java — slowly, warmly, and patiently building up my skills, one thoughtful step at a time. ☕💻✨